 As part of the coursework for Legal Problem Solving (LPS), all students contribute a post to this course blog.
 Students develop posts from a weekly journal entry, which also is required coursework.
 The purpose of journal entries is to invite deeper, personal reflection on the subject matter in LPS, reflection being a key component of content understanding and mastery.
 This course explores how human centered design and other creative problem solving methods and mindsets inform three areas: (1) the delivery of legal services, (2) how we solve clients' (legal) problems, and (3) how law students can intentionally shape their professional journeys.
 Each student post will touch on one or more of these three areas.

-This LPS post is by Claudia Stantzyk-Guzek, a 2L student at Vanderbilt Law School.
+This LPS post is by Claudia Stantzyk-Guzek, Vanderbilt Law School class of 2019.

 Full time female lawyers earn 77.4% of the pay of their male counterparts.
 Women only comprise 36% of the legal profession, while representing 48.7% of the country’s total JD enrollment.
 Of the top 200 law firms in the country, only 17% of equity partners are women.
 For non-equity partners, the numbers were are not much stronger, with only 27.6% of such partners being women.
 Lateral hiring at the level of equity partners favors men, with 66% of all new male equity partners being hired laterally compared to only about one-half of new female equity partners.